xcoderzach/LiveView/README.markdown

 =======================================================

-  Naturally, any template system is going to have to handle blocks, or iterables, or each statements.
+  Naturally, any template system is going to have to handle blocks, or iterables, or each statements, whatever you want to call them.
 Here's how you do it with LiveView.

     <div id = "list">
       <ul class = "posts">